 A: ISSA personal training certificates are processed and mailed within three weeks after all certification requirements have been completed.

 A: Students who submit their exam online will receive their results via email, using the email address provided at the time of testing.
 Home Study examination results will be sent by US mail.
-The communication via email or US Mail will be from the ISSA Technical Support Department.
-Students may contact the ISSA Technical Support Department for any questions regarding results.
+The communication via email or US Mail will be from the ISSA Educational Support Department.
+Students may contact the ISSA Educational Support Department for any questions regarding results.

 A: ISSA student identification numbers are printed at the bottom of each certified student's certificate.
 If a personal training certificate does not indicate the student identification number, the student should contact the Student Services Department between 7am and 5pm, Monday through Friday at 800-892-4772.

 Refunds, if applicable and requested, will be made within 30 days of request via the original payment method.
 If cancellation occurs at any time within 7 calendar days after the institution accepts enrollment, the student may request a refund of all money paid to the institution.
 After 7 days, the institution may retain the $95 non-refundable tuition deposit and other nonrefundable fees as applicable (e.g., STRF / S&H / payment plan fees).
 If third-party payment is used for tuition (e.g., TA, Ch33 GI Bill, etc.), this amount will be charged directly to the student upon cancellation.

 Undergraduate courses (courses with published start and end dates):